Student Consumer Information

 The college is required to provide you with general information regarding Clatsop Community College, including: the cost of attendance, academic programs, accrediting agencies, special services for students, appropriate campus contacts for all information, a description of the institution’s refund policies, return of funds to Title IV programs (financial aid), and the institution’s procedures for officially withdrawing.
 The primary sources for this information are the catalog, class schedule, and the College’s web site at www.clatsopcc.edu.

 Alcohol, Tobacco and Other Drugs-Biennial Program Review (.docx, 528 KB)

 Available Financial Assistance

-Information on available federal, state, and institutional financial need-based and non-need based assistance programs can be found by reviewing the Clatsop Community College Financial Aid Handbooks on the CCC website.
-The Financial Aid Handbook includes descriptions of student aid programs, application procedures and eligibility criteria, and the rights and responsibilities of students receiving financial assistance.
-A Financial Aid Handbook may also be picked up at the Financial Assistance Office or you may request one by phone at 503-338-2322 or email at firstname.lastname@example.org.
+Information on available federal, state, and institutional financial need-based and non-need based assistance programs can be found by reviewing the Clatsop Community College Financial Aid website.
+The website includes descriptions of student aid programs, application procedures and eligibility criteria, and the rights and responsibilities of students receiving financial assistance.
+The Financial Assistance Office can be reached by phone at 503-338-2322 or email at email@example.com.
 Scholarship information and applications may be accessed on-line.
 Go to CCC’s web site at www.clatsopcc.edu and click on the Financial Assistance link and then on scholarships.
-Several student computers are available in Student Services for use in accessing this information or, applications may also be picked up in the Student Services Center.
+Several student computers are available in Student Service Welcome Center for use in accessing this information or, applications may also be picked up in Columbia Hall, room 109.